18F/identity-idp/docs/frontend.md

 ## Devices

+The application should support:

-- strive to support all browsers with > 1% usage
+- All browsers with >1% usage according to our own analytics
-- site should look good and work well across all device sizes
+- All device sizes